API Reference#

 Parameters:

-• top_level_folder (Literal['rawdata', 'derivatives']) – The top-level folder (e.g. rawdata) to transfer files and folders within.
+• top_level_folder (Literal['rawdata', 'derivatives']) – The top-level folder (e.g. “rawdata”, “derivatives”) to transfer within.

-• sub_names (Union[str, list]) – a subject name / list of subject names.
-These must be prefixed with “sub-”, or the prefix will be automatically added. “@*@” can be used as a wildcard. “all” will search for all sub-folders in the datatype folder to upload.
+• sub_names (Union[str, list]) – A subject name / list of subject names.
+These must be prefixed with "sub-", or the prefix will be automatically added. "@*@" can be used as a wildcard. “all” will search for all sub-folders in the datatype folder to upload.

-• ses_names (Union[str, list]) – a session name / list of session names, similar to sub_names but requiring a “ses-” prefix.
+• ses_names (Union[str, list]) – A session name / list of session names, similar to sub_names but requiring a "ses-" prefix.

 • overwrite_existing_files (Literal['never', 'always', 'if_source_newer']) – If "never" files on target will never be overwritten by source.
 If "always" files on target will be overwritten by source if there is any difference in date or size.
 If "if_source_newer" files on target will only be overwritten by files on source with newer creation / modification datetime.

-• init_log (bool) – (Optional).
-Whether to handle logging.
+• init_log (bool) – Whether to handle logging.
 This should always be True, unless logger is handled elsewhere (e.g. in a calling function).

 Return type: